wirc-sjsu/firebench/docs/how_to/review_weather_station_qc.md

 `auto_accepted`; a reviewer may still override them.
 Conflicting duplicate timestamps and invalid or decreasing time axes are quarantined from the candidate and require a decision.

-In `conservative_auto` mode, station-wide, source, structural, time-axis, full-outage, incomplete- window, and severe zero-wind doubts exclude the complete station.
-Variable-specific outages, dropouts, ambiguous or audit-only frozen sensors, and elevated or audit-only zero wind exclude only the affected station-variable dataset.
+In policy version 6 `conservative_auto` mode, source-wide, structural, and unsafe time-axis doubts exclude the complete station.
+Sensor-quality doubts exclude only the affected station-variable dataset or configured variable group; by default, a doubt targeting wind speed, direction, or gust removes all three wind datasets while retaining unrelated variables.
+Incomplete coverage, timestamp gaps, longest-variable outages, and full-station outages remain visible audit findings because they describe availability rather than the validity of finite measurements.
+Stations with no finite supported observations, including within a configured required window, are still excluded.
 The processor reruns QC after each new exclusion until it reaches a fixed point.
-Use `review` mode when additional coverage is worth human inspection.
+Policy version 5 keeps its original broader station-exclusion behavior for reproducibility.

+Policy version 7 adds a centered local-median excursion test.
+A sample must exceed the configured local deviation, and at least one edge of its contiguous range must exceed both the absolute-change and per-hour rate thresholds.
+Ranges split across abnormal timestamp gaps.
+The defaults use a six-hour context.
+Air temperature requires a 10 °C local deviation, a 10 °C boundary change, and a rate of at least 60 °C/hour.
+Version 8 additionally requires 25, 35, and 240 percentage points/hour for relative-humidity deviation, change, and rate, respectively; the corresponding strict 10-hour fuel-moisture thresholds are 15, 15, and 60.
+Missing or non-finite values cannot confirm an excursion boundary.
+These gates catch abrupt sensor spikes without imposing fixed value cutoffs.
+Conservative mode automatically replaces confirmed ranges with NaN; review mode leaves the same range operation pending.

 Source `QC_FLAGGED` metadata and incomplete required-window coverage require human review.
 In policy version 4, gaps, wind-direction dropouts, longest-variable outages, and full-station outages also